Check Out Our List Of 13 Things To Do In Ramadan

 Give Fidyah £6 Give Fidyah £180

-Why not take a break from the world and observe I'tikaf (seclusion in the masjid) in the last ten days of Ramadan, like our beloved Prophet (ﷺ)?
-Doing so will allow you to deeply reflect and dedicate your time to worship and remembrance of Allah (SWT).
+Should circumstances allow, take a break from the world and observe I'tikaf (seclusion in the masjid) in the last ten days of Ramadan like our beloved Prophet (ﷺ).

 'Aisha (RA) reported that when the last ten nights began Allah's Messenger (ﷺ) kept awake at night [for prayer and devotion], wakened his family, and prepared himself to observe prayer [with more vigour].'
 (Muslim)